luliu/blog/_drafts/learning-markdown.md

 Another disadvantage that may or may not materialize is the accompanying risk of having code built entirely on third party frameworks.
 I am not against abstraction, but not all abstractions are equal.
 Using write-once-deploy-everywhere solutions top to bottom can lock developers in their ecosystem (and language), making switching back to native implementation prohibitively expensive to do.
 At that point, the product is stuck with it and is at the whims of the third party vendor.
 This was particularly hazardous during the earlier days of iOS where things moved rather fast.
 Even though things are a lot more stable now, mobile is still anything but stale.
 Proper architecture and abstraction can often alleviate this risk, but this extra level of concern adds to the complexity of projects, which doesn't help with reducing development time.

 This is not to say code will magically stay up to date if developers choose to stick with native solution.
 Painful memories of ARC, auto layout, and Swift 3 transitions have probably scarred many iOS developers.
 But in the long run, these amortized efforts keep us away from irreversible technical debt.
 For the most part, Apple tries to make these transitions no more painful than they need to be.
 But their assistance generally only apply to developers who have been keeping their code up to date.
-As guests of UIKit, it is in developers' best interest to rely on UIKit API rather than third party, so that when deprecation happens, we can follow Apple's official guideline, which often gives the most efficient migration path.
+As guests of UIKit, it is in developers' best interest to rely on UIKit API rather than third party, so that when deprecation happens, we can leverage Apple's official guideline that often gives the most efficient migration path.
 Third party vendor can certainly do an excellent job of abstracting developers away from these system changes underneath, but again, that benefit is greatly reduce if the vendor becomes unable, or worse, unwilling to keep updating their framework.
 This will result in devastating consequence which often lead to significant rewrites of the application.

 [apollo]: https://apolloapp.io
 [hig]: https://developer.apple.com/ios/human-interface-guidelines/overview/themes/